15 senators: ‘No compelling reason’ to revoke martial law declaration in Mindanao

 “The Senate hereby supports fully Proclamation No. 216 and finds no compelling reason to revoke the same,” it further said.

-Also on Monday, the six-man minority group filed a separate resolution, urging Congress to convene in a joint session and deliberate on the martial law declaration and the suspension of the privilege of the writ of habeas corpus in the entire Mindanao amid continuing fighting between government troops and the Maute group in Marawi City, Lanao del Sur.
+Also on Monday, the six-man minority group filed a separate resolution urging Congress to convene in a joint session and deliberate on the martial law declaration and the suspension of the privilege of the writ of habeas corpus in the entire Mindanao amid continuing fighting between government troops and the Maute group in Marawi City, Lanao del Sur.

 READ: Opposition senators want joint session to tackle martial law

 The six minority members are Senators Franklin Drilon, Francis Pangilinan, Bam Aquino, Risa Hontiveros, Antonio Trillanes IV, and Leila de Lima, who has been detained at Camp Crame in Quezon City over drug charges.
-IDL
+IDL/rga

 Inquirer calls for support for the victims in Marawi City